Skip to main content

 Open

 OMB staff stated the assistance it has previously provided to help agencies make their own reporting determinations fulfills the recommendation's intent.
 In March 2022, OMB told us that it provides ad-hoc technical assistance to agencies on their DATA Act reporting, including when it notices gaps in quarterly updates.
 As a result, OMB does not plan to take further action on this recommendation.
-In December 2022, OMB reiterated that it considers this recommendation closed because they have met the intent of the recommendation.
+In March 2024, OMB again stated that it considers this recommendation closed because it believes that it has met the intent of the recommendation.
 However, because we have identified instances where agencies have not submitted these data and Treasury forwards a list of non-compliant agencies to OMB on a quarterly basis as part of its ongoing DATA Act monitoring efforts, we continue to believe that OMB needs to follow up with agencies that are not submitting data to determine why they are not reporting.
 It also needs to update its list of agencies required to report.

 Office of Management and Budget The Director of OMB should clarify and align existing guidance regarding the appropriate definitions agencies should use to collect and report on Primary Place of Performance and establish monitoring mechanisms to foster consistent application and compliance.
 (Recommendation 2)